LinReTraCe/LinReTraCe/README.md

 If instead one wants to provide energies and optical elements that cannot be created with the above tools we provide a **generic interface** `linterface` that contains the class `StructureFromArrays` that supports the load-in of the necessary data (multiplicity, energies, optical elements, ...).

+### Adaptive k-mesh refinement

+Transport coefficients are integrals over a kernel of half-width
+$\max(k_BT,\Gamma)$ centred on the chemical potential.
+When that width is small compared with the band dispersion, a uniform mesh dense enough to resolve it is wasteful almost everywhere else. `ltb refine` and `lwann refine` grow a non-uniform mesh instead, subdividing only where the integration actually fails:

+`ltb refine coarse.hdf5 tb_file <mu> <gamma_min> <T_min> [options]`

+`lwann refine coarse.hdf5 <wannier90 folder> <mu> <gamma_min> <T_min> [options]`

+`gamma_min` and `T_min` are the *worst-case corner* of the sweep you intend to run afterwards: the smallest scattering rate and the lowest temperature, which together set the narrowest kernel the mesh will have to resolve.

+Each iteration diagonalises the model on the current mesh, measures how well the sampled band energies integrate $\partial f/\partial \varepsilon$, marks the energy intervals carrying the quadrature error, and subdivides the k-points that bracket them by `--refinement_factor` (3) per active axis.
+Cell widths are carried in `/.kmesh/cell_deltas` so that weights stay exact and a run can be continued from any `refined_iter_N.hdf5`.

+Irreducible coarse meshes are supported and are the cheaper route: the wedge is kept, and the optical elements are averaged over the star of every k-point.
+Refined meshes are written with `.kmesh/irreducible = False` (they are not regular grids, so their weights come from `.kmesh/weights`) plus a `.kmesh/symmetrized` marker so continuation runs keep symmetrising.

+Graphene at $\Gamma = 1$ meV, starting from a 48x48x1 irreducible mesh, reaches the default target in seven iterations at 425 k-points — against roughly 68000 for a uniform mesh of comparable accuracy.

+**The metric is a proxy, not a convergence proof.** It asks whether the set of sampled *energies* can integrate the kernel; it never sees the k-point weights, so it cannot tell whether the Brillouin zone is sampled densely enough.
+For graphene the converged mesh above still gives a total conductivity about 12% below the dense-grid value.
+Always confirm convergence of the observable you care about by continuing the refinement (or starting from a finer coarse mesh) until it stops moving.

+See `documentation/adaptive_kmesh.tex` for the algorithm and `ltb refine --help` for all options.

 ### Scattering File
 Arbitrary (momentum, band, and spin dependent) scattering rates (quasi particle weights and energy shifts) are supported through a custom HDF5 scattering file.
 The workflow to create a custom file follows
 - Copy `lscat_template` from the installation folder into your working direction.